Karnataka Ratna

 The Karnataka Ratna is the highest civilian honour of the State of Karnataka, India.
 It is awarded in recognition of a person's extraordinary contribution in any field.
-It was instituted in the year 1992 by the then Chief Minister of Karnataka, S. Bangarappa by the Government of Karnataka.
+It was instituted in 1992 by the Government of Karnataka, which was then led by Chief Minister S. Bangarappa.
 A total of twelve persons have received this award.

 The award

 The Award comes with a gold medal weighing 50 gm, a citation, a memento and a shawl.